Common Personal Injury Causes

-In Phoenix, dog bite and other animal attacks can cause serious permanent injuries.
+In Phoenix, dog bite and other animal attacks can cause serious, permanent injuries.
 Unfortunately, these attacks often involve small children.
-The Phoenix and Tucson area personal injury lawyers with Phillips Law Group can help those injured by dog bite and other animal bite.
+The Phoenix and Tucson area personal injury lawyers at Phillips Law Group can help those injured by dog bites or bites from other animals.

-If you or your child suffered a dog bite or other animal bite, it is important to seek treatment as quickly as possible, then seek the advice of our Phoenix dog bite lawyers.
-You may be able to recover damages from the irresponsible animal owner by filing lawsuits for injuries and property damage caused by their animal.
-Often, our Arizona personal injury lawyers in Phoenix find insurance available to cover these types of cases.
+If you or your child suffered a dog bite, it is important to seek treatment as quickly as possible.
+It is then advisable to seek the advice of our Phoenix dog bite lawyers.
+You may be able to recover damages from the irresponsible dog owner by filing a lawsuit.

-If you believe that the owner of the animal may have been negligent, please contact the Phoenix dog bite personal injury lawyers to discuss your case.
+If you believe your injuries were due to a negligent dog owner, please contact the Phoenix dog bite personal injury lawyers to discuss your case.

-Even when car wrecks, product-related accidents, medical malpractice, or industrial accidents result in catastrophic personal injury, it is still necessary in Phoenix and in the surrounding areas of Arizona for our personal injury lawyers to prove fault.
-Another important aspect of a catastrophic personal injury case is evidence to establish the extent of our client's injury.
+Even when car wrecks, product-related accidents, medical malpractice or industrial accidents result in catastrophic personal injury, it is still necessary in Phoenix and in the surrounding areas of Arizona for our personal injury lawyers to prove fault.
+Another important aspect of a catastrophic personal injury case is evidence to establish the extent of a victim's injury.
 The development of this detailed evidence is critical in cases involving spinal cord injury, brain injury, amputation, severe burns and any other catastrophic personal injury.

-As with all AZ personal injury cases, there is a statute of limitations involved with catastrophic personal injury lawsuits, so it is important to speak to one of our Phoenix personal injury lawyers as soon as possible after the accident.
+As with all AZ personal injury cases, there is a statute of limitations for filing a catastrophic personal injury lawsuit, so it is important to speak with one of our Phoenix personal injury lawyers as soon as possible after your accident.

-Our Phoenix and Tucson area, Arizona personal injury lawyers at Phillips Law Group understand the importance of full compensation for a catastrophic personal injury.
-As a large law firm, we have the talent and resources to handle even the most serious and complex cases.
+Our Phoenix and Tucson area personal injury lawyers at Phillips Law Group understand the importance of full compensation for a catastrophic personal injury.
+As a large law firm, we have the experience and resources necessary to handle even the most serious and complex cases.

 If you or a loved on has been the victim of a construction site accident, contact our Phoenix construction accident lawyers.
 We can help.

 Unfortunately, construction site accidents happen often in Phoenix and other areas of Arizona.
-Injuries from construction accidents can result in catastrophic life changes or even an untimely death.
+Injuries from construction accidents can result in devastating life changes or even an untimely death.
 The Phoenix personal injury lawyers with Phillips Law Group help the victims of construction site accidents and their families receive the compensation they need for medical bills, lost wages and pain and suffering.

-A construction site should be a safe place to work.
-Construction companies should inspect each site and provide safety programs, but often this is neglected in Phoenix and Arizona.
-This leads to personal injury accidents that we feel could be prevented.
+Construction sites should always be safe for employees.
+Construction companies should always inspect each site and participate in safety programs.
+However, this is not always the case.
+This leads to personal injury accidents that could have been prevented.